-A former TV animal actor, partially deaf from physical abuse.
+A former animal "actor," partially deaf from past physical abuse.

 Kiko is a male chimpanzee who, to the best of the NhRP’s knowledge, is held in captivity in a cage in a cement storefront attached to the home of Carmen and Christie Presti in a residential area in Niagara Falls, New York.